Close-up of Sam's initials and date from bottom right of the painting.

 Above left: paintings of the Baron's Chapel were hardly rare, but this segment of a picture kindly supplied by Ted Hodgetts of Ontario, Canada, is unusual in picking up the glass imagery and also looking through to the building beyond.

-Above right: Clergy in a cathedral interior was put on auction by Waddington's in Toronto, Canada for an estimated figure of $500-700 (Canadian) in June 2004.
+Above right: Clergy in a cathedral interior, probably 1867, was put on auction by Waddington's in Toronto, Canada for an estimated figure of $500-700 (Canadian) in June 2004.

 In 1846 Samuel's uncle, Joseph Rayner, died and included this in his will: "I give and bequeath to the children of my late brother Samuel Rayner two hundred pounds stock in the new three and a half per cent to be equally divided between them."
 Assuming his four siblings were still alive, nephew Samuel would have received £40 of this.
 At this stage, we don't know much about his finances, though there is a suggestion in a letter that Ann wrote in 1848 that they could have been struggling somewhat - in which case Samuel's share (given its value in those days) would have been very welcome.